Find below clear, honest and transparent advice on our pricing structure

 How to read pricing information

-- The second figure (£175) means the £60 consultation fee has been removed from the price.
+- The second figure (£235) means the £60 consultation fee has been removed from the price.
 We apply this reduction if you book your surgery within 1 month of the consultation.
-The second price is aways accurate for returning customers.
+The second price is aways accurate for returning customers as they do not pay for the consultation, but still get a £60 discount when they book.
 See more under “consultation”

 Fees quoted are for the actual surgery, doctor and nurse time, theatre time, materials and any follow up required, but not for suture removal.
 You can take off a discount of £60 for the consultation from the quoted fee above if you book within 4 weeks of quotation.